simonceddy/aflcrawler/readme.md

 It is very much a work in progress, and I'm going to go out on a limb and suggest it will have pretty limited use for your own project.
 Unless you need AFL stats...

-__Please note:__ currently utility simply performs a dump of the West Coast Eagles data.
+__Please note:__ currently the utility simply performs a dump of the West Coast Eagles data.
 The next step is to allow persisting the results.

 ## What is it and why

 This utility provides a method for turning the data from AFL Tables into serializable objects.

-While AFLCrawler is definitiely a fairly niche utility, it provides me with a convenience method to make said data usable.
+While AFLCrawler is definitiely a fairly niche utility, it provides me with a convenient method to make said data usable.

 ## Issues and Bugs